 Statistics

-Clinical data were compared between groups using a Mann-Whitney-U test if normal distribution of data was not indicated via the Shapiro-Wilk test.
+Clinical data were compared between groups using a Mann-Whitney-U test when not normally distributed based on Shapiro-Wilk tests.
 Correlation analyses were conducted using a Pearson correlation if Levene’s test and Shapiro-Wilk test allowed it, otherwise Spearman rank correlation was used.
-For the FSR data the interindividual difference between the means of the easy and hard feedback condition was calculated per feedback type.
+For the FSR data interindividual differences between means of the easy and hard feedback condition were calculated per feedback type.
 T-tests between groups for every feedback condition were calculated.
-The same was done for the pupil size data.
+The same was done for pupil size data.
 All statistical analyses were performed in Python (3.10) using the scipy package (1.8.1) or pingouin package (0.5.2).

 Sample size justification

-The paper uses a sequential design with maximal sample sizes to efficiently determine statistical power.
+The paper uses a sequential design with maximal sample sizes to efficiently reach statistical power.
 With this approach, the study is conducted in stages with the aim of collecting the minimum number of participants required to achieve the desired level of statistical power from the study to replicate (Archer ea., 2018).

 The study is designed to have power of 0.80 from the original paper, therefore the data tested after each participant until the desired power level is reached.
 The desired power is achieved before the planned maximal sample size is reached (max n = 25), hence the study was stopped early, as higher numbers would have impacted the other outcome parameters to an unknown extend.